cirept/QA_Toolbox/docs/Install.md

 <br>

-Tampermonkey/Greasemonkey is a browser add-on that is used to run the toolbar web app, please install the add-on.
+Tampermonkey is a browser add-on that is used to run the toolbar web app, please install the add-on.

 <br>